-Cairns and Standing Stones
+Cairns and standing stones

-There are standing stones everywhere you look around Kilmartin, but the biggest set is at Nether Largie Stone Circle.
+There are standing stones everywhere you look around Kilmartin Glen, but the biggest set is at Nether Largie Stone Circle.
 They stand about halfway along the line of cairns and form a huge circle.
 The central stone has 23 cup marks and three sets of ring marks (see above).

 A rocky crag in the middle of the great moss (or bog) at the bottom of the glen, this hill was first fortified around 2,400 years ago.
 In the 6th century AD, it became the main castle of the Kings of Dál Riata, the first Kings of Scotland.
 This was the home of the Scotti, the tribe which gave Scotland its name.

 Dunadd was a major political centre, making contacts and alliances with other major kingdoms of the day.
-It was also a centre of trade and imported many goods including as dyes from France, exotic spices and wines.
+It was also a centre of trade and imported many goods including dyes from France, exotic spices and wines.
 Ships negotiated the River Add, connecting the Kings of Dál Riata with the rest of Europe.

 To get there, follow the signs on the small turning west of the main road between the villages of Kilmartin and Kilmichael Glassary.